sparkbox/sparkpress-wordpress-starter/README.md

 #### VS Code

 If you use [VS Code][vs-code], you can create a `settings.json` file inside a `.vscode` directory at the root of the project to change how PHP or other languages are treated by the editor.
-Include this in your settings to help make developing with PHP_Codesniffer and twigcs much easier:

 ```json
 {